UrsSchmidt/aquila/README.md

 ### If expressions

-Inline if expressions are written like this:
+`if` expressions are written like this:
 ```
 if expression (
     # expression